 If a game consists of nothing but action, action, action, then when it comes down to the finale between your campaign's major boss, it will have to be something majorly spectacular on a level you've never attempted before.

-Not saying that rewards should be measly, but you have to keep your players' characters on the threshold between being poor and being comfortable.
+Not saying that rewards should be measly, but you have to keep your player characters on the threshold between being poor and not-so-poor.
 Plus you must ensure the game world receives its rightful price for services rendered, consumables consumed, beds slept in and wounds healed and repairs carried out - all these things prevent characters accumulating wealth and power beyond the remit of their social bearing within the game world society.

-One element of the DM's psyche that must be left out of the game and that is EGO.
+One element of the DM's psyche that must be left out of the game is that of EGO.

 Dangerous in the extreme, a DM's ego has caused more players to dump the role playing group faster than a flatulent dog after a binge on garlic bread.

 Mainly because the ego assumes the role of being all powerful and all controlling, and as soon as players come into conflict with that ego, be it a query on a ruling or a combat resolution, or line of sight issues, or magic casting, it then becomes a one sided war of attrition at the expense of the players and their characters.